OnurKlc/getir-market-app/README.md

 Helps running the app in the development mode and running the json-server in a single command.

 **json-server** - Creates demo REST webservice with a JSON file.
+You need to install the package to your system globally.

 **styled-components** - Helps to create component based and semantically meaningful styles.